What Is The Farmland Preservation Overlay?

 The Wisconsin Farmland Preservation Overlay is a tool designed to help local governments and landowners preserve agricultural land, minimize conflicting land uses, and promote soil and water conservation.
 Owners of farmland who participate in the Farmland Preservation program may receive income tax credits as incentives.

 The Waupaca County Farmland Preservation Plan guides future land use decisions by limiting allowable uses and activities within the Farmland Preservation Overlay.
-Participating Townships include: (click on the township to see their Farmland Preservation map) Bear Creek, Lebanon, Lind, Little Wolf, Matteson, Scandinavia, St. Lawrence, and Union.
+Participating Townships include: (click on the township to see their Farmland Preservation map) Bear Creek, Farmington, Lebanon, Lind, Little Wolf, Matteson, Scandinavia, St. Lawrence, and Union.
 County Map

 - Once in Farmland Preservation, a land division for a non-farm structure will only be allowed with a rezone into Rural Residential – Overlay (RR-O) or Rural Commercial – Overlay (RC-O).